AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Deiteris' W-Okada Fork Lightning AI.md

 b. **Select a Tunnel:** A tunnel securely exposes the application running in your private cloud environment to the public internet.
 The notebook gives you five different services to do this.
 Choose one from the `Tunnel` code menu in the code cell.

     - **Port Viewer (Recommended & Default method)**
         - **How it works:** This is a built-in Lightning.AI feature.
-It's the most straightforward method as it doesn't require any external accounts or tokens.
+It's one of the most straightforward method as it doesn't require any external accounts or tokens.
         - **Steps:**
             1. Select "Port Viewer" from the `Tunnel` code.
             2. Click the + at the bottom of the right tab, click on Web Apps and install Port Viewer.